-The Social Research Centre has been funded to conduct the national survey on students’ perceptions of safety at Bond University and experiences relating to sexual harassment and sexual assault.
+The Social Research Centre was funded to conduct the 2021 National Student Safety Survey (NSSS) to collect data on the scale and nature of university student experiences of sexual harassment and sexual assault.

-Our research team has partnered with leading expert on violence prevention Dr Anastasia Powell of RMIT to re-design and deliver the survey.
-The 2021 survey will build on and extend the first survey on sexual harassment and sexual assault conducted by the Australian Human Rights Commission in 2016.
+Our research team partnered with leading expert on violence prevention Dr Anastasia Powell of RMIT to re-design and to deliver the survey.
+The 2021 survey builds on and extends the first survey on sexual harassment and sexual assault conducted by the Australian Human Rights Commission in 2016.

 The NSSS was funded by Universities Australia, the peak body for the university sector and was approved by the RMIT Human Research Ethics Committee.

 The National Student Safety Survey was conducted as part of the Respect.
 Now.
 Always.
 Initiative.
 The aim of the survey was to measure the prevalence of sexual assault and harassment experiences among university students.